 Besides spending an unhealthy amount of time running around galleries and museums, I dance, model and have also curated an exhibition (Hidden Visions, April 2015, Chelsea Old Town Hall) which used contemporary art as a tool to address the stigma surrounding mental illness in young people.

-I have written for After Nyne Magazine, Arteviste, Canvas Magazine, Finestre sull’Arte, the Guardian, Harper’s Bazaar Arabia, Harper’s Bazaar Arabia Art, Ibraaz, Jdeed Magazine and REORIENT Magazine.
+I have written for After Nyne Magazine, Arteviste, Canvas Magazine, Finestre sull’Arte, the Guardian, Harper’s Bazaar Arabia, Harper’s Bazaar Arabia Art, Ibraaz, Jdeed Magazine, REORIENT Magazine and SUITCASE Magazine.